metaplex-foundation/umi/docs/transactions.md

 - A `bytesCreatedOnChain` attribute that, if the instruction ends up creating accounts, tells us how many bytes they will take on chain (including the account headers).
 - and a `signers` array so that we know which signers are required for this particular instruction as opposed to the whole transaction.
 This enables us to split the transaction builder into two without losing any information as we will see later.

 We can create a new transaction builder using the `transactionBuilder` function and add instructions to it using its `add` method.
 You may also use the `prepend` method to push an instruction at the beginning of the transaction.
-Note that either of these methods also accept other transaction builders and will merge them into the current one.

 ```ts
 let builder = transactionBuilder()